What is gastroschisis?

 During pregnancy, the bowel can sometimes be blocked.
 This is known as an atresia.
 The bowel can sometimes be damaged (perforated) or parts can be missing.

 Sometimes this can be seen during antenatal scans, but it may not be diagnosed until after you have given birth.
-These problems can require additional surgical procedures.
+These problems will require additional surgical procedures.

 Sometimes a blockage cannot be diagnosed for several weeks after baby is born.